PrestaShop/docs/themes/_index.md

 The default PrestaShop install offers the neutral "Classic theme", enabling sellers to quickly and freely start their activity, whatever their business line.

-Several marketplaces are availables to buy prestashop themes.
+Several marketplaces are available to buy PrestaShop themes.

 As a graphic designer/web developer, you too can put your themes up for sale on marketplaces.